 Other treatments that may be given after surgery include the following:

 Treatment of medulloblastoma in children aged 3 years and younger is often within a clinical trial.
-Clinical trials are studying new combinations and schedules of chemotherapy with or without stem cell rescue.
+Clinical trials are studying new combinations of chemotherapy with stem cell rescue.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated childhood medulloblastoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with untreated childhood medulloblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.